databox/engineering-challenge/README.md

 You may describe these without fully implementing them.

----

 ## Submission instructions
-- We expect the solution to be submitted within one week, unless agreed otherwise.
+- We expect the solution to be submitted **within one week**, unless agreed otherwise.
 - Provide a link to a Git repository with your solution
 - Include:
   - Instructions to run the service